hhtokpinar/sqfEntity/README.md

 ## Syncronize data from the web
-EXAMPLE 8.2: Fill List from web with Url (JSON data) and saveAll Todo.fromWebUrl("URL",(todosList){}) method gets json data from the web and loads into the todosList and then Todo().saveAll(todosList) method saves all data in your local database
+EXAMPLE 8.2: Fill List from web with Url (JSON data) and saveAll

+Step 1: Todo.fromWebUrl("URL",(todosList){}) method gets json data from the web and loads into the todosList

+Step 2: Call Todo().upsertAll(todosList) method saves all data in your local database

      todosList = await Todo.fromWebUrl("https://jsonplaceholder.typicode.com/todos");
       final results = await Todo().upsertAll(todosList);